-ECVET Approach is a framework signed between a Memorandum of Understanding between mutual institutions and a more detailed individual agreement (Learning Agreements) for certain mobility changes.
+ECVET Approach is a framework signed between a Memorandum of Understanding between institutions and a more detailed individual agreement (Learning Agreements) for certain mobility changes.
 The Memorandum of Understanding establishes the structures and principles for how the partnership will function.
 In partner institutions, the conditions under which the learning activities are provided (qualification systems) will be validated and recognized.
 This depends on the needs and objectives of the partnership.
 The Memorandum of Understanding can also be signed between multiple institutions.
-It is signed between two trusting institutions.